wbuiejr/slashem/README.md

 Build your container:

-You may want to change the password in the buildme.sh script.
+*(Note: You may want to change the password in the buildme.sh script.)*

 Then run it: